-When your pressure switch isn’t working the way it should, you’ll likely hear the fan run and the switch clicking a couple times before the furnace switches off completely.
-When a part isn’t performing right, your furnace will turn off as a safety precaution.
+When your pressure switch isn’t working the way it should, you’ll likely hear the fan going and the switch clicking a couple times before the furnace switches off completely.
+When a part isn’t working right, your furnace will turn off to protect you.

-You may notice fast flashes or an alternating slow flash as it passes on a fault code.
+You may see fast flashes or an alternating slow flash as it passes on a fault code.

 Estimated Repair Cost for Furnace Error Code 228

-The price to remedy your furnace depends on the issue with it and how long it takes to fix it.
+The cost to remedy your furnace depends on what’s wrong with it and how long it takes to fix it.

 If your pressure switch needs to be replaced, you can plan to pay between $40 to $350.

-If you require furnace repair, trust the pros from Roland J. Down Service Experts to diagnose the fault code and fix the problem to your requirements.
+If you require furnace repair, trust the pros from Roland J. Down Service Experts to understand the fault code and fix the problem to your requirements.